FZiaja/Timer/READ_ME.txt

 Ideas for additional features:

 1) Allow users to set checkpoints within each timer to provide cues once a timer reaches a certain point (eg. 5 minutes left).
+	This can be done by adding a 'TimerCheckpoints' table to the database, with a foreign key to the 'Timers' table.
 2) Allow users to run multiple timers at once.